fergiemcdowall/fergies-packager-test/README.md

 # fergies-packager-test
-A repo for testing packaging strategies
+A repo for testing packaging strategies for modules including `level`

 |platform|module type|link|
 |-|-|-|